raffazizzi/wartime-diamondback/_pages/incipit-index.md

 title: Incipit Index
 permanlink: /incipit-index/
 ---

-  <p>Composer's last names appear in alphabetical order.
-All of the current incipits are transcribed from scores housed in the Lilly Music Library.</p>
+<p>This index is being developed.
+Additional composers and works will be added.</p>

-  <p>This page is under development.
-Incipits will be added here over time and we will be testing out organization and layout.</p>
+  <p>Composer's namees appear in alphabetical order and chronologically under the century when they were born.
+Incipits are transcribed from scores housed in the Lilly Music Library, unless otherwise noted. </p>

 <div class="toc">
   <h3>Composers born in the 19th-century</h3>